Happy Holidays from Autism Speaks!

 Decorating your home for the holidays can be very stressful.
 Check out Holiday Decorating: The Balance Between Safety and Fun, a blog post from RN Remedies ® blogger, Rachel Blackburn.

 Get the best family photos during this holiday season!
 Jess Block, well-respected photographer and photojournalist, and mother of a son with autism, has provided us with ten tips to help you capture the best memories of your family during the holidays.

 Social stories and activities for individuals with autism and their families!
 Click here to check out these great resources!

 Tell Us About Your Experience!

 We would like to hear from you!
-Tell us about your favorite Thanksgiving moments and experiences.
-E-mail us at firstname.lastname@example.org
+Describe your favorite holiday moments and experiences.
+E-mail us at firstname.lastname@example.org.